andrejnau/FlyCube/README.md

 * Variable rate shading
 * Bindless resource binding
 * HLSL as a shader language for all backends
-  * Compilation in DXIL or SPIRV depend on selected backend
+  * Compilation in DXIL, SPIRV or MSL depend on selected backend

 ### The high-level graphics API features
 * Provides main features, but hide some details